atgrubb23/grubba-Student/bio.md

 in a black box setting, however on occassion I have had the opportunity to get my hands dirty reviewing/editing existing code bases.

+##Rewriting the future
+*To get here I had to rewrite the past.
+I had to undo deleting the programming-bio branch which was actually fairly simple.
+Using stackoverflow I was able to use the git command reflog and then find where the branch programming-bio was and use git checkout -b programming-bio [sha] to recreate the branch I had deleted after the merge.
+Git is cool!